kalidao/hooks/.github/CONTRIBUTING.md

 ### Releasing

+Use `pnpm changeset` to prepare a new release.

 The first time a PR with a changeset is merged after a release, a new PR will automatically be created called `chore: version packages`.
 Any subsequent PRs with changesets will automatically update this existing version packages PR.
 Merging this PR triggers the release process by publishing to npm and cleaning up the changeset files.

 ### Creating a snapshot release